 I earned my Ph.D. in Hispanic Languages and Literatures from the University of California, Berkeley, where I specialized primarily in 19th-century literatures and cultures of the Hispanic Atlantic.
-My teaching and research interests include critical time studies, new media theory, material culture, periodical studies, and theories of modernity and postcoloniality.
+I am currently serving as co-chair of the Nineteenth-Century LASA Section (Latin American Studies Association).
+Besides the Romance Languages Department at the UO, I am participating faculty in the Latin American Studies Program, New Media and Culture Certificate, and COLT.
+My teaching and research interests include critical time studies, new media theory, material and print culture, postcolonial marxism, and economic criticism.
 I am interested in understanding the multiple connections between time and temporality, and the constitution of space, affect, subjectivity, art, and politics.
 My research reflects on the multiple ways in which time underpins our epistemological frameworks, as I believe that claims upon power, individual political agency, and possibilities for social change are undergirded by configurations of time and temporality.
 When we talk about the environment, modern urban planning, capitalism, neo-liberalism, forms of labor, forms of leisure, fashion, colonialism and neocolonialism, we are always ultimately talking about our understanding of time.

-I am now researching two new projects.
-The first one, Telegraphic Imagination and the Mediated Self, considers telegraphic technologies as an active agent in an ontological and epistemological sense, and examines the role of materiality in the potential for telegraphic miscommunication.
-My claim is that this older technical medium plays a crucial role in the genealogies and archeological layers conditioning territorial politics, notions of embodiment, and transformations in the poetic constitution of the self in Latin America.
+I am currently researching two new projects.
+The first one, Scrambled messages: telegraphic poetics and the new Atlantic language, examines the role of materiality in the potential for telegraphic miscommunication.
+By showing how the rhetoric about the telegraph during the turn of the century brought unprecedented attention to the materiality and contingency of signification, I claim that it opened the way to the development in the 1920s and 1930s of what I call “telegraphic poetics”.
+This plays a crucial role in the genealogies and archeological layers conditioning territorial politics, notions of embodiment, and transformations in the poetic constitution of the self in Latin America.
 The second project, investigates the relation between Hispanic modernism and “commodified authenticity”.
-This is a study of affective and aesthetics experiences and the early use of photography in the age of Rubén Darío.
+This is a study of affective and aesthetics experiences in relation to the uses of photography.

 My teaching draws on various media (contemporary art, video installations, optical instruments, opera, ephemera, etc.).
-I have taught graduate seminars on topics such as SPAN 680 “Time-Power-Agency”, SPAN 680 “Theories of Modernity”, SPAN 580 “Old/New Media”, and I have also taught in collaboration with other Romance Languages colleagues –such as RL 623 “Colonial/Postcolonial Transitions” (with Lanie Millar) and RL 623 “Comparative Modernities” (with Cory Browning).
+I have taught graduate seminars on the following topics: “Time-Power-Agency”, “Theories of Modernity”, “Old New Media”, "Capital-Finance-Crisis"; I have also taught in collaboration with other Romance Languages colleagues : RL 623 “Colonial/Postcolonial Transitions” (with Lanie Millar) and RL 623 “Comparative Modernities” (with Cory Browning).